-- Even the best of strategies and plans mean little without clear structures, resources and processes to execute them.
-Therefore, we are working on putting in place the entire governance architecture to enable the implementation and monitoring of SEE 2020 Strategy.
-Both regional and national action plans are being developed, and we are identifying and putting in place a number of indicators, in addition to the 11 headline targets, to measure how we're faring in this process. - The Strategy contains 86 measures, policy actions and instruments in 16 policy areas.
+- The Strategy contains 86 measures, policy actions and instruments in 16 policy areas.
 In other words, a handful.
 The RCC believes that the way to prioritize this further in the implementation is to take a sectoral approach.
 This is not something unique for our thinking or for this region.
 Virtually any type of regional economic integration effort has used sectors as a way of making cooperation concrete and tangible.
 With this in mind, our governments have reached a consensus on two first sectors for prioritization: (i) food and beverage processing and (ii) tourism.
-These sectors will be seen through the lens of the five pillars of the Strategy integrated, smart, sustainable and inclusive growth, underpinned by good governance through prioritizing removal of trade barriers and promoting investment in the given sector, upgrading skills and promoting labor mobility, prioritizing infrastructure investment to support supply chains related to the sector, and ensuring an enabling governance framework.
-In other words, we want to make sure that most of the things we do in the implementation of SEE 2020 in the next few years addresses these sectors first.
-The integration of businesses in this approach will be crucial and we are already making links with the chambers, business associations, but also with some of the biggest and most important companies in these areas.
+These sectors will be seen through the lens of the five pillars of the Strategy - integrated, smart, sustainable and inclusive growth, underpinned by good governance - through prioritizing removal of trade barriers and promoting investment in the given sector, upgrading skills and promoting labor mobility, prioritizing infrastructure investment to support supply chains related to the sector, and ensuring an enabling governance framework. - In other words, we want to make sure that most of the things we do in the implementation of SEE 2020 in the next few years addresses these sectors primarily.
+As a first step, RCC has formed two sector working groups on food and beverage and tourism, which are already working on detecting those main barriers hindering the development of these sectors and developing policy responses on a regional level to deal with those barriers.
+In this approach, the integration of businesses is crucial and we have thus expanded our participants' base from the government to the representatives of the private sector.